vm-sao/sao-icons/packages/styles/README.md

-# SAO Icons
+# SAO Icons Styles

-SAO Icons is a set of icons designed to be used in SAO projects.
+This package contains the Styling for the SAO Icons.

 ## Installation

-To install the SAO Icons, you can use the following command:
+To install the SAO Icons Styles, you can use the following command:

 ```bash
 npm install @sao-icons/styles